 Find a program that includes a variety of training types, including appropriate cross-training.
 Also, make sure the author includes at least one or two rest days each week.

 3. Provides No Exercise Progression

-There's one method that's guaranteed to get you stronger — and that's progressive overload.
-If your goal is to gain strength or improve your overall body composition, your workout program should include some element of progressive overload, which involves gradually increasing the weight, sets or reps of the exercises you do.
+There's one method that's guaranteed to get you stronger: progressive overload.
+If your goal is to gain strength or build muscle, your workout program should include some element of progressive overload, which involves gradually increasing the weight, sets or reps of the exercises you do.

 "It's important that programs include repetition and progress exercises over time in intensity (either by increasing the difficultly of the exercise or increasing the load), in order to be an effective program that provides a specific, desired result," she says.

 Exercise progressions or phases over time.
 Look for key exercises that repeat week to week with either increased load, sets, reps or duration.